swiftlang/swift-evolution/proposals/NNNN-replace-ternary.md

 }
 ```

-Only one of these should be chosen, we're not proposing adding multiple
+Only one of these should be chosen.
+We're not proposing adding multiple
 functions that achieve the same thing.

 Example usage:

 ```swift
 let a = 10
 let b = 20